Where Can Goalies Play The Puck In Ice Hockey?

 Conclusion

 Goalies are the most protected players in ice hockey and their position is the most difficult.
-Ice hockey goalies determine if a game will be won or lost and if they commit any error is it obvious to everyone on the ice.
+Ice hockey goalies determine if a game will be won or lost and if they commit any error it is obvious to everyone on the ice.

 Thanks for reading.